heysoos/td_swarm_particles/README.md

 - `Max G`: The maximum value of G. Possibly a redundant parameter.
 - `Friction`: How much particles slow down as a function of their current velocity.
 - `Random Vel.`: The magnitude of the random velocity that is added to each particle at each time.
+...
+- `Num.
+Colors`: This sets the number of different particle types there are.
+With 1 color, every particle is identical.
+With 2 colors, there are two types of particles and each has a (semi-)random interaction with other colored particles.
+I have customized how the different colors interact with a combination of random noise as well as some structural differences.
+Feel free to experiment with how different coloured particles interact.
+I think there is some magic to be discovered here by introducing certain symmetries or symmetry-breaking interactions.

 The rest of the parameters should be self-explanatory.